-The Scope of Work to be completed by the AGENCY as defined in Exhibit "A" consists of specific completion phases which shall be clearly identified on a phase-by-phase basis upon submission to the COUNTY of certain "deliverables"\ as expressly indicated below.
+The Scope of Work to be completed by the AGENCY as defined in Exhibit "A" consists of specific completion phases which shall be clearly identified on a phase-by-phase basis upon submission to the COUNTY of certain "deliverables" as expressly indicated below.
 Compensation for the work tasks stated herein shall be in accordance with the following Schedule of Payments:

-PHASE 1 (ANNUALLY) - OCTOBER 1 - DECEMBER 31 \$68,132
+PHASE 1 (ANNUALLY) - OCTOBER 1 - DECEMBER 31 \$70,179

-- Quality Improvement System Status Report to include a measurement of program quality using elements of the PBC-PQA, improvement plan dates, improvement plan focus areas, and quality advisor's progress check dates. - List of new programs evaluated and selected for participation in the Quality Improvement System, if applicable. - List of proposed trainings that will be offered to the middle/high school practitioner population. - Dates, agendas and list of participants from kick-off meeting. - Report on the number of ELOs provided, out-of-school-time programs and youth served. - List of trainings offered and attendance rosters. - Number of middle school practitioners in Registry. - Status of the community of practice. - Links to social media supports (e.g., blog, Pinterest page, community of practice, etc.) - Report on formation of youth advisory councils and an outline of operation.
+- Quality Improvement System Status Report to include a measurement of program quality using elements of the PBC-PQA, action plan dates, action plan focus areas, and quality advisor's site support dates. - List of new programs evaluated and selected for participation in the Quality Improvement System, if applicable. - List of proposed trainings that will be offered to the middle/high school practitioner population. - Dates, agendas and list of participants from kick-off meeting. - Report on the number of ELOs provided, out-of-school time programs and youth served. - List of trainings offered and attendance rosters. - Number of middle school practitioners in Registry. - Status of the community of practice. - Links to social media supports (e.g., blog, Pinterest page, community of practice, etc.) - Report on formation of youth advisory councils and an outline of operation.

-PHASE 2 (ANNUALLY) - JANUARY 1 - MARCH 31
+PHASE 2 (ANNUALLY) - JANUARY 1 - MARCH 31\$70,177

-- Quality Improvement System Status Report to include a measurement of program quality using elements of the PBC-PQA, improvement plan dates, improvement plan focus areas, and quality advisor's progress check dates. - List of trainings and professional development offered and attendance rosters - Links to social media supports (e.g., blog, Pinterest page, community of practice, etc.) - Report on the ELOs provided, out-of-school-time programs and youth served - Regular practitioner-held Youth Advisory Council meetings at participating middle school programs - Provide information on the number of award scholarships incentives awarded
+- Quality Improvement System Status Report to include a measurement of program quality using elements of the PBC-PQA, action plan dates, action plan focus areas, and quality advisor's site support dates - List of trainings and professional development offered and attendance rosters - Links to social media supports (e.g., blog, Pinterest page, community of practice, etc.) - Report on the ELOs provided, out-of-school time programs and youth served - Regular practitioner-held Youth Advisory Council meetings at participating middle school programs - Provide information on the number of scholarships and ACHIEVE incentives awarded